Campaign of the Month: August 2014

 This young man was trained as a vampire hunter by the Archdeacon of Kronstadt.
 He successfully staked Ulrich von Wettin, but lacked the knowledge to finish him off.

-A young Saxon of Kronstadt, quite unremarkable except for his boyish features.
-The young man’s mousy hair is cut in the style common to the city, and his brown eyes display neither brilliance nor lack of imagination.
-His features are pleasant enough, although his nose is a touch too long and sharp and his chin is a bit weak.
-He is a tailor by trade, judging from the good fit, fine needlework and quality of his clothing, and a simple craftsman’s knife is worn at his belt.
-Altogether, he is no different than hundreds, or even thousands, of young men of the Siebenburgen.
+In 1214, Valentinus appeared as a young Saxon of Kronstadt, quite unremarkable except for his boyish features.
+The young man’s mousy hair was cut in the style common to the city, and his brown eyes displayed neither brilliance nor lack of imagination.
+His features were pleasant enough, although his nose was a touch too long and sharp and his chin a bit weak.
+He was a tailor by trade, judging from the good fit, fine needlework, and quality of his clothing, as well as the simple craftsman’s knife that was worn at his belt.
+Altogether, he was no different than hundreds, or even thousands, of young men of the Siebenburgen.

 At the time, it was unclear which of the two of them was more surprised…